shalevf6/MySearchEngine/README.md

 The query process can be done with filtering of cities, depending whether the user chose a city / cities after clicking the "Show & Choose Cities" button.
-#### The new window that opens after the conclusing of the processing of the queries:
+#### The new window that opens after the conclusion of the processing of the queries:
 When the processing of the queries is done, a new window will open with the list of all the queries from the file with their unique query number, and a "Show Results" button beside each query.
 In addition, there is a "Save Results" button in the bottom of the window (its